mdom/termpub/README.md

     $ cpanm .

-Otherwise you can bundle all dependencies with
+Otherwise you can build a standalone script with

     $ ./build-standalone

 and copy the generated script _termpub_ somewhere in your path.
 In this case you need to installed the dependencies yourself.
 Termpub depends on the perl modules Mojolicious, Curses and Archive::Zip.
-On a debian system the following command will install these packages.
+On Debian the following command will install these packages.

     $ apt-get install libmojolicious-perl libcurses-perl libarchive-zip-perl